Adjective Suffixes in English

 girl point on notes

-The good news is that English has many ways of making adjectives, and if you understand suffixes, you can do it with ease.
+The good news is that English has many ways of making adjectives; if you understand suffixes, you can easily do it.
 In this reference, we’ll explore the concept of suffixes, provide a list of some of the most common ones, and explain the meaning of each adjectival suffix in English.

 What is an Adjective Suffix?

-An adjective suffix is a group of letters that are added to the end of a word to change the word’s meaning or to make it an adjective.
-Adjective suffixes are a great way to add more description to a sentence without having to use too many words.
-For example, when you add the suffix “-able” to the word “trust”, you can create the adjective “trustable” which means that something is able to be trusted.
+An adjective suffix is a group of letters that are added to the end of a word to change its meaning or make it an adjective.
+Adjective suffixes are a great way to add more description to a sentence without using too many words.
+For example, when you add the suffix “-able” to the word “comfort,” you can create the adjective “comfortable,” which means that something gives comfort or physical relief.

-The use of adjective suffixes can be quite complicated and it’s important to understand which suffixes can be added to which words.
-For example, the suffix “-ful” can be added to words such as “care” and “beauty” to create the adjectives “careful” and “beautiful”, but it cannot be added to the word “happy” as the word “happiness” already exists in the English language.
+Using adjective suffixes can be quite complicated, and it’s important to understand which suffixes can be added to which words.
+For example, the suffix “-ful” can be added to words such as “care” and “beauty” to create the adjectives “careful” and “beautiful,” but it cannot be added to the word “happy” as the word “happiness” already exists in the English language (however, “happyful” can be used in informal contexts).

 Adjective Suffixes List